zephyrproject-rtos/zephyr/doc/kernel_v2/other/event_logger.rst

 * :option:`CONFIG_KERNEL_EVENT_LOGGER_DYNAMIC`

   Allows modifying at runtime the events to record.
-At boot no event is recorded if enabled This flag adds functions allowing to enable/disable recoding of kernel event logger and task monitor events.
+At boot no event is recorded if enabled This flag adds functions allowing to enable/disable recording of kernel event logger.

 * :option:`CONFIG_KERNEL_EVENT_LOGGER_CUSTOM_TIMESTAMP`

   Enables the possibility to set the timer function to be used to populate kernel event logger timestamp.
 This has to be done at runtime by calling sys_k_event_logger_set_timer and providing the function callback.

 Adding a Kernel Event Logging Point
 ***********************************